 To distill my images into their richest expression, I have custom-designed a range of monochromatic filters that are based on early 20th-century silvertone, sepia, and cyanotype photography.
-Yet aside from these filters and some light editing, I do not manipulate or “Photoshop” my images in any way; what is shown is what was there.
+Yet aside from these filters and light post-production editing, I do not manipulate or “Photoshop” my images in any way; what is shown is what was there.
 The results are sometimes clean and direct, sometimes reflective and abstract, but always aim to look viewers right in their mind’s eye.
 Even in the midst of movement I seek to convey a stillness, one that may then make you go still, just as I did, dwelling in that possibility.

 Poetry, The Washington Post